kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/server_detailed_design.md

 There are two frameworks that will either be used to run the YOLO algorithm.
 The first is OpenCV, which is a free, open-source library for computer vision applications that has been used extensively throughout industry.
 It is known for its high performance (as compared with other frameworks like TensorFlow) and its extensive documentation, providing a relatively easy learning experience for beginners.
 The hardware requirements for OpenCV are listed as according to their influence on certain computer parts.
 OpenCV (3.4.2 at minimum) has options to use enable CUDA for faster YOLO performance with GPU acceleration, though OpenCV is primarily CPU intensive [3].
 The other framework is Darknet, which was made specifically for YOLO but runs only on Linux [4].
 Darknet can also be used with OpenCV and CUDA dependencies as well.
 The computer components will be selected based off being able to support either of these frameworks, which should have similar constraints.

+The server must also be able to run the Linux operating system due to the versatility of Linux as compared with Windows or MacOS for the needed programming power with the video feeds and AI applications.

 1. CPU
   * The processor must be powerful enough to perform tasks such as determining the number of vehicles present in a parking lot via AI analyzing images sampled from multiple cameras and via keeping track of counts from road tubes and compiling statistical data and history about parking availability.
 For a surveillance system, it is recommended to have one thread per camera, which for this system means 7 threads (which can be provided in 4 double-threaded cores).
 Thus, the CPU needs at least 6 double-threaded cores which allows half of the threads to be devoted to obtaining images from the cameras and the other half for processing the images, processing road tube counts, and sending the processed data to the server.
 For live streaming applications, a frequency of 3.0 GHz is required for 1080p streaming (1080p is the intended resolution of the camera feeds) [5].
   * OpenCV can be run a laptop with a processor as "low" as an Intel Core Duo with a frequency of 1.83 Hz paired with 2 GB of RAM [6].
 Since the YOLO algorithm will run primarily on the GPU, [6] provides a minimum baseline of what OpenCV needs to run, which is a minimum of 2 cores each with 1 thread.
 However, [3] tested YOLOv4 with CUDA-enabled OpenCV on a computer with an Intel Core i5 7300HQ CPU and a Nvidia GTX 1050 Ti GPU, and although the i5 7300HQ produced only 2.1 fps, the CPU for our system must match or exceed the performance of this CPU.